jenemoore/jenemoore.github.io/content/notes/haos-mount-drive.md

 		  data: {}
 ```

-Then restart and check for Leopard in the Media browser
+Then restart and check for the drive in the Media browser